- Asia (A)

 - Military History (W)

 The library is mostly arranged in national collections, with a few topical collections such as Military history and International Relations.
-Each collection starts with bibliographies and guides to sources at the start of the classmark sequence and has periodicals at the end.
-The remainder of the collection tends to be divided by period, with local history in a separate section.
+Each collection includes a section for bibliographies/guides to sources and for periodicals.
+The remainder of the collection is usually divided by period or topic, with local history in a separate section.

 Collections are summarised below, classmarks are shown in brackets.